ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 }
 ```

 In the case of an error returned within the ErrorInterceptor, again execution jumps to the nearest ErrorInterceptor.
-However, if there is no ErrorInterceptor to jump to, it resutls in 500 internal server error just like in normal interceptors.
+However, if there is no ErrorInterceptor to jump to, it results in 500 internal server error just like in normal interceptors.
 After all, ErrorInterceptor is just another interceptor.

 ### Engaging Interceptors